zarf-dev/proposals/0032-support-ipv6/README.md

 `zarf init` will fail if both `--registry-proxy` and `--registry-url` are used.

 TLS will be run between the proxy and the registry.
 Zarf will create it's own certificates to start for the alpha release.
 By the beta release Zarf will accept certs if given, otherwise it will create it's own.

+In order for the controller to start the injection it will need the configmap payloads in the cluster.
+To achieve this the payload configmaps will no longer be deleted from the cluster during `zarf init`.
+This amounts to about an additional ~32mb of configmaps stored in the cluster permanently.

 ### Test Plan